 “She’s not happy unless everyone around her is panicked, nauseous, or suicidal.”

-Andy Sachs (Anne Hathaway) just got a job that a million girls would die for; she is going to be the second assistant to Runway‘s editor-in-chief, Miranda Priestly (Meryl Streep).
-It only takes Andy about one full shift to realize that Miranda might actually be the devil incarnate.
+Andy Sachs (Anne Hathaway) snagged a job that a million girls would die for; she is going to be the second assistant to Runway‘s editor-in-chief, Miranda Priestly (Meryl Streep).
+It only takes Andy one full shift to realize that Miranda might be the devil incarnate.
 Though she wants to make her time at the magazine count, Andy discovers that the cost of staying there for a full year may be greater than she can afford.

 “I don’t have a choice,” she huffs, as she misses her boyfriend’s birthday, dashes home early from a dinner with Dad, trudges to Paris in place of Miranda’s first assistant, Emily (Emily Blunt).